learn-co-curriculum/dsc-tableau-dashboard-lab/README.md

 * Create a dashboard in a Tableau workbook
 * Use horizontal and vertical containers to implement a dashboard layout
+* Apply customizations and add filters to a dashboard
 * Save and publish a dashboard to Tableau Public

 ## Ten Steps for Building Dashboards in Tableau